anyiheng119/anyiheng119.github.io/_pages/research.md

 ## Research Presentations

 **Yiheng An**, Jia Li, Jeffrey D. Camm (2025).
+"Smart Incentive Compensation: Designing Employee Bonuses Using Machine Learning and Analytics" Invited talk at the *35th Annual POMS Conference* in Atlanta, GA.

+**Yiheng An**, Jia Li, Jeffrey D. Camm (2025).
 "Smart Incentive Compensation: Designing Employee Bonuses Using Machine Learning and Analytics" Accepted talk at the *54th Annual Meeting of Southeast Decision Sciences Institute* in Greenville, SC.

 **Yiheng An**, Jia Li, Jeffrey D. Camm (2024).
 "Smart Incentive Compensation: Designing Employee Bonuses Using Machine Learning and Analytics" Talk given at *School of Business, Wake Forest University* in Winston Salem, NC.